Henry Wadsworth Longfellow: Legacy

 Longfellow had become one of the first American celebrities and was popular in Europe.
 It was reported that 10,000 copies of The Courtship of Miles Standish sold in London in a single day.
 Children adored him; "The Village Blacksmith"'s "spreading chestnut-tree" was cut down and the children of Cambridge had it converted into an armchair which they presented to him.
 In 1884, Longfellow became the first non-British writer for whom a commemorative bust was placed in Poet's Corner of Westminster Abbey in London; he remains the only American poet represented with a bust.
+The king of Italy conferred on him the Order of Saints Maurice and Lazarus, but Longfellow declined it, explaining to a friend that he "did not think it appropriate for a Republican and a protestant to receive a Catholic order of knighthood".

-A public monument by Franklin Simmons was erected in Longfellow’s birthplace of Portland, Maine, in September 1888.
+A public monument by Franklin Simmons was erected in Longfellow's birthplace of Portland, Maine, in September 1888.
 In 1909, a statue of Longfellow was unveiled in Washington, DC, sculpted by William Couper.
-He was honored in March 2007 when the United States Postal Service issued a stamp commemorating him.
+He was honored in February 1940 and March 2007 when the United States Postal Service issued stamps commemorating him.

 As a memorial to their father, Longfellow's children donated land across Brattle Street and facing the family home to the City of Cambridge, which became Longfellow Park.
-A monument featuring a bas relief of Miles Standish, Sadalphon, the Village Blacksmith, the Spanish Student, Evangeline, and Hiawatha, characters from Longfellow’s works, was dedicated in October 1914.
+A monument featuring a bas relief of Miles Standish, Sadalphon, the Village Blacksmith, the Spanish Student, Evangeline, and Hiawatha, characters from Longfellow's works, was dedicated in October 1914.